TudbuT/picoAM/README.md

 - Connect the Pi to your PC using the USB port for power
 - Connect the audio input to your PC
 - Tune in to 1557kHz AM

+## PCBs

+I am currently doing DIY small-scale production of PCBs for this project.
+Costs per 4 PCBs is around 3€ + labor, and I'm selling them for
+1€ + shipping each (email me: pcb@mail.tudbut.de).
+The gerber and KiCad files will be uploaded here shortly as well if you want to make your own.